-A supplemental bonus would incentivize on-site production of affordable units within market-rate projects.
-Because density bonuses are an incentive-based program and not compulsory, adopting this strategy would not negatively impact the feasibility of new residential development.

-Adopting a supplemental bonus would require the City to relax development standards for qualifying projects and would require City staff time to develop a new ordinance.
-It may be more appropriate for the City to evaluate supplemental density bonuses as part of the process that the City is currently undertaking to evaluate the potential for additional residential development in various area plans throughout the City, rather than as a separate effort.
-In addition, the new 2020 density bonus legislation for affordable housing developments meets a key need in higher density bonuses for 100 percent affordable developments.
+incentivize on-site productionrelaxof affordable units withinwouldmarket-rate projects.mayBecause density bonuses aresuppan incentive-based programthe Cand not compulsory,additadopting this strategy wouldthrounot negatively impact theadditfeasibility of new residentialafforddevelopment.highe oting a supplemental bonus would require the City to a development standards for qualifying projects and d require City staff time to develop a new ordinance.
+It be more appropriate for the City to evaluate elemental density bonuses as part of the process that City is currently undertaking to evaluate the potential for tional residential development in various area plans ughout the City, rather than as a separate effort.
+In tion, the new 2020 density bonus legislation for dable housing developments meets a key need in er density bonuses for 100 percent affordable elopments.